sanghaarsha/100-days-of-code/README.md

 ### Day 1: Nov 12, 2020 (Working with Data)

-##### (data tyopes,operations, formatting output)
+##### (data types, operations, formatting output)

-**Today's Progress:** Learnt about primitive data types, math operations, output formatting and did few projects
+**Today's Progress:** Learnt about primitive data types, math operations, output formatting and did few projects.

-**Thoughts:** Although i knew about must of these stuffs formatted output in python was new to me.
+**Thoughts:** Although i knew about most of these stuffs, formatted output in python was new to me.
 Learnt something new today and C++ is going good too.
-I have halted doing Web for now.
+I have halted doing web for now.

 **Link to work:** [Day 2](https://github.com/sanghaarsha/100-Days-Of-Code/tree/master/Day-2)